bigbluebutton/bigbluebutton.github.io/_posts/2.3/2021-05-01-architecture.md

 ## Kurento and WebRTC-SFU

 Kurento Media Server KMS is a media server that implements both SFU and MCU models.
-KMS is reponsible for streaming of webcams, listen-only audio, and screensharing.
+KMS is responsible for streaming of webcams, listen-only audio, and screensharing.
 The WebRTC-SFU acts as the media controller handling negotiations and to manage the media streams.

 ## Joining a voice conference